AvishekPD/st/README.md

 - Not bloated, yet.
 - Simple, with multi font and emoji support.
 - Transparent, litreally.
+- It is also the part of my auto install script on my [homepage](https://github.com/AvishekPD)
 - just ```sudo make clean install``` to built and install it
 - if st is crashing for you, just install ligxft-bgra from aur on arch or from [git](https://github.com/uditkarode/libxft-bgra)